 - Error - Recruiting Based On Interview Performance Alone

 If you're recruiting an experienced person or someone going for a career change, the chances are they're going to be quite good at interviews.
 While a good interview is clearly a positive for that candidate, you can't then base your hiring decision solely on that skill.

 You only really get to know a person properly once they start working, which is why a trial period can be particularly beneficial to the process.
 Just because their interview technique is strong, it doesn't always follow that they're strong in other areas.

 - Error - Hiring Because You Like the Person (Even if there are red flags)

-There will be occasions when you instantly hit it off with a candidate - which is obviously a good start.
+Occasionally, you instantly hit it off with a candidate - which is obviously a good start.
 However, even if you have a good feeling about someone, you can't allow that to influence your ultimate decision.
-You see, when you experience hiring bias, it can cloud your judgment and make you gloss over things you'd otherwise see as a problem.
+You see when you experience hiring bias, it can cloud your judgment and make you gloss over things you'd otherwise see as a problem.

-Aspects like a gap in their work history or a lack of experience in a key area can easily be missed if you lean into the rapport side of things too much.
+Aspects like a gap in their work history or a lack of experience in a key area can easily be missed if you lean too much into the rapport side of things.
 Regardless of how much you get on with the candidate, assess them just like everyone else, or you risk getting an unsuitable person on board.

 Become A Successful Recruiter Online With An OCA Short Courses

 Given its importance, you need to get your recruitment right.
-However, if you feel like you need support in this area, it's available, and it comes in the form of video-based CPD-accredited online learning that makes gaining new skills a cinch!
-Created in collaboration with top industry experts, our courses offer an immersive and engaging experience transcending traditional text-based learning.
+However, if you feel like you need support in this area, it's available, and it comes in the form of video-based CPD-Endorsed online learning that makes gaining new skills a cinch!
+Our courses, created in collaboration with top industry experts, offer an immersive and engaging experience transcending traditional text-based learning.

 We're often told by our students that we offer the best online education Australia has available, and that's because of the winning content and excellent support provided.
 Watch our Student Study Demo for a better idea of what we mean when talking about a next-level training experience.